fleetdm/fleet/handbook/customers/README.md

     - Post-sales license key DRI is the VP of Customer Success

 2. Legacy method: [create an opportunity issue](https://github.com/fleetdm/confidential/issues/new/choose) for the customer and follow the instructions in the issue for generating a trial license key.

-### Extend sandbox trial
-If a Fleet user would like an extension on the 5 day sandbox trial, this can be accomplished by creating a new confidential issue with labels `g-infra` and `:release`.
-It is important to include the projected expiration date of the sandbox trial, as sandbox instances cannot be extended after they expire.
-Please note the user email address that is requesting the sandbox extension in the confidential issue.

 ## Rituals